by Nathaniel Hone

 This portraitback to top

 Catherine Maria Fisher, a courtesan, was known for her beauty, wit and daring horsemanship.
 This picture would appear to be that exhibited at the Society of Artists in 1765 and described by the Public Advertiser as 'a portrait of a Lady whose charms are well known to the town.
 The painter has ingeniously attempted to acquaint us with her name by a rebus upon Canvass.
 By her side a Kitten (Kitty) is attempting to get into a basin of Gold Fish (Kitty Fisher)'.
 The reflection in the goldfish bowl of the crowd of people watching through the window is a striking comment on the nature of celebrity.
+More detailed information on this portrait is available in a National Portrait Gallery collection catalogue, John Kerslake's Early Georgian Portraits (1977, out of print).

 Linked publicationsback to top